clementfarabet/torch-ios/README.md

 in a single dir: framework/.
 The dir is ready to be included in an iOS project: it includes an example class to load Torch from within your Objective C project.

-Note: the libs are built for the ARMv7 arch, and paths to the XCode frameworks are sort of hard coded in CMakeLists.txt, change them if anything fails.

 Running
 =======